Topological characterization of hierarchical fractional quantum Hall effects in topological flat bands with SU($N$) symmetry: Summary and Discussions

 \section{Summary and Discussions}

 In summary, by numerically exposing the topological Chern number matrix of the multicomponent systems, we have demonstrated the topological characterization of the $N\times N$ $\mathbf{K}$ matrix of the bosonic SU$(N)$ FQH states at a partial filling $\nu=N/(3N+1)$ of the lowest Chern band with unit Chern number, based on topological properties including the ground state degeneracy and fractional charge pumpings.
-We also established the close relationship of such states to the single component FQH states at fractional fillings $\widetilde{\nu}=1/(3N+1)$ of the lowest Chern band with high Chern number $N>1$ on the topological lattice models.
+We also established the close relationship of such states to the single-component FQH states at fractional fillings $\widetilde{\nu}=1/(3N+1)$ of the lowest Chern band with high Chern number $N>1$ on the topological lattice models.
 In combination with $M=1,2$ obtained in Refs.~\cite{Zeng2017,Zeng2018}, our results reveal a large sequence of SU$(N)$ FQH states at a partial filling $\nu=N/(MN+1)$ (odd $M$ for bosons and even $M$ for fermions).
-The sequential fermionic FQH states with $M=4$ at filling $\nu=N/(4N+1)$, but not discussed here, are left for near future study.
-As a final remark, we note that the drag Hall conductance has a topological nature and can be probed by cold atom experiments in the near future.
-The demonstration of such kind of fractional quantized charge transfer reveals and characterizes the internal structure of topology of multicomponent systems.
+The sequential fermionic FQH states with $M=4$ at filling $\nu=N/(4N+1)$, but not discussed here, are left for study in the near future.
+As a final remark, we note that the drag Hall conductance has a topological nature and can be probed by cold atom experiments soon.
+The demonstration of such a kind of fractional quantized charge transfer reveals and characterizes the internal structure of topology of multicomponent systems.